 Roads / Traffic

 Common in forested areas.
 Kangaroos and the odd wombat.
-Be particularly careful descending down Mt Canobolas or through the pine forest descent on Back of Mine.
-As always on the bike keep an eye out for dogs, especially in the smaller villages and on quieter back roads.
+Be careful descending Mt Canobolas or through the pine forest descent on Back of Mine.
+Keep an eye out for dogs, especially in the smaller villages and on quieter back roads.

 Summer – Normally quite dry and hot, but cooler than surrounding Central Western towns.
 Maximum’s in the high 20’s / low 30’s.
 A drier heat than on the coast.
 Mild mornings.
 Every few years we’ll get a cool and/or wet summer.
 Easterlies bring cooler days.